nanotaboada/javascript/README.md

 About
 -----
 JavaScript sample projects showcasing a variety of technologies, frameworks and libraries.
-Created by [Nano Taboada](https://nanotaboada.myopenid.com/) under a [MIT License](http://opensource.org/licenses/mit-license.php).

 Credits
 -------
-All samples have been coded using Open Source development tools such as Adobe&reg; [Brackets](http://brackets.io/) and [Yeoman](http://yeoman.io/).
+All samples have been coded using Open Source development tools such as Adobe&reg; [Brackets](http://brackets.io/).

 Terms
 -----